GSA/digitalgov.gov/content/posts/2016-11-02-the-data-briefing-learning-from-the-u-s-cities-on-how-to-implement-big-data-initiatives.md

 url: /2016/11/02/the-data-briefing-learning-from-the-u-s-cities-on-how-to-implement-big-data-initiatives/
 date: 2016-11-02 10:00:36 -0400
 title: 'The Data Briefing: Learning from the U.S. Cities on How to Implement Big Data Initiatives'
 summary: 'A recent study of big data initiatives in 65 cities has interesting guidance for Federal big data initiatives.
-The researchers studied how data is collected and then used for decision making in what they called &ldquo;the framework for Big Data initiatives.&rdquo;&nbsp; There are two major cycles in the framework: &ldquo;The data cycle governs the tools'
+The researchers studied how data is collected and then used for decision making in what they called &ldquo;the framework for Big Data initiatives.&rdquo;  There are two major cycles in the framework: &ldquo;The data cycle governs the tools'
 authors:
   - bbrantley
 categories: